Why have the safeguarding requirements changed?

 In ST3 it has always been a requirement for CCT that you have evidence of both the knowledge of Child Safeguarding and a reflective entry - this has not changed, and we would encourage you to complete the knowledge component as soon as possible if this is not already done.

 I am an ST1/2 Trainee, what do I have to do before my next ARCP?

-For Trainees in ST1 and ST2 if they have had a placement which includes or potentially includes working with children, then a knowledge update and a reflective entry on Child Safeguarding will be needed, if your next ARCP is after June 2020.
-If your ARCP is before June 2020, it is good practice to have done this but it will not result in an adverse outcome if you have not.
+If trainees in ST1 and ST2 have had a placement, which includes (or potentially includes) working with children, then a knowledge update and a reflective entry on Child Safeguarding will be needed.

 What happens at my next ARCP in terms of Adult Safeguarding?